 Our goal: to help eliminate world hunger.
-That's why the John Deere Foundation supports agricultural development for sustainable food supplies and economic growth in underdeveloped countries.
+That's why the John Deere Foundation supports agricultural development for sustainable food supplies and economic growth in the less developed countries.
 In 2005, the foundation added Solutions for World Hunger as an area of focus.
 And in 2008, we started working with Opportunity International, providing increased access to financial services for small-holder farmers and small business owners in Africa.
-In the U.S., we've helped start BackPack Programs to supply supplemental food for elementary school children.
 Want to know more?
 Check out the tabs below.

 Many farmers in Kenya, Tanzania, Mali, and Burkina Faso live in poverty, struggling to cultivate tiny parcels of land.
 Kickstart gives them hope.